genie-lee-beep/Jieun-Lee/OpenAI/README.md

 #### OpenAI recommends color based on topic
 - OpenAI understands what CSS is.
 #### OpenAI is good at t**ranslation performance.

+### Conclusion
+- **Personally, I liked the word Playground, which describes the page where users can test the functions.**